-First article of my column/series published in the Republica on June 21, 2014.
+First article of my column/series published in the Republica on June 21, 2014. (reposted here because link to the original publication is broken).

 I now teach at a prestigious university within the largest and one of the best American public university systems, the State University of New York.